Tichard/EASA/README.md

 # EASA
 Electrical Audio Spectrum Analyzer

-Measures your speakers and display the response using Octave GNU software.
+Measures a speaker and display the spectrum analysis as the harmonic frequency response and several distortion rates using Octave GNU software.

 FEATURES :
 - From 10Hz to 30kHz spectrum analysis